svenssonaxel/diff-format/MAIN.md

 A snippet line consists of
 * A status marker, which is one of the following:
   * Right-angle (`>`) for using a named snippet for the right-hand side of the comparison, instead of the right file.
-    Subsequent content lines is a comparison following the usual syntax, using the named snippet rather than the right file for its right-hand side, until another right-angle (`>`) marker.
+    Subsequent content lines is a comparison following the usual syntax, using the named snippet rather than the right file for its right-hand side, until another right-angle (`>`) status marker.
   * Left-angle (`<`), conversely, for using a named snippet for the left-hand side of the comparison.
 * The name of the snippet.
   As a special case, if the name is the empty string, the right or left file is again used for the right- or left-hand side of the comparison, starting where it previously left off.